 Read This before you disconnect or replace a battery on a late model vehicle.

-When disconnecting or replacing a car battery on a late mode vehicle, therefore, it is important to keep a steady voltage supply to the modules to preserve the KAM settings.
+WARNING: When disconnecting or replacing a car battery on a late mode vehicle, you should always maintain voltage to the vehicle's electrical system to preserve learned module settings.
 This can be done by plugging a backup battery into the cigarette lighter, or attaching a backup battery or battery charger to the car's battery cables BEFORE the cables are disconnected.Key-Off current drain should be less than 50 mA after 1 hour.

 As a rule, the parasitic drain on most late model vehicles should be less than 50 milliamps one hour after the vehicle has been shut off and left undisturbed.
 But this is a rule of thumb only.
 Always refer to the vehicle manufacturer's key-off electrical drain specifications if available (some vehicle manufacturers have no published specifications).